 It is the fashion these days to refer to free will as an “illusion” while imparting causal powers to determinism.
 But, in the real world, the opposite is true.
 Determinism, being neither an object nor a force, causes nothing in the real world.
 However, the object we call a “human being”, estimates the best choice and acts upon it, physically bringing about the future, in a causally reliable way.

 The process of making a decision is not an illusion.
 It is an empirical event.
-A neuroscientist, performing a functional MRI, can point to the activity monitor, and say, “Look, there, he’s doing it right now.”
-So, there is no “illusion” as to who is doing what.
+A neuroscientist, performing a functional MRI while someone is making a decision, can point to the activity monitor, and say, “Look, there, he’s doing it right now.”
+So, there is no “illusion” as to who is doing what, and where causal agency resides.
 And it will also be an empirical fact as to whether a person made the decision for themselves, or whether the choice was imposed upon him by someone else, against his will, either through coercion or some other undue influence.